meiliizzsuju/frontend-assessment/readme.md

 ## Exercise 2
-please navigate to page `/exercise2` to view the accordion/tab result
+please navigate to page `/exercise2` to view the accordion/tab result or https://mindarc-assessment.netlify.app/exercise2

 **Explain why the result of ('b' + 'a' + + 'a' + 'a').toLowerCase() is banana.**
 > Answer: